issachenderson47/Portfolio/README.md

 #Issac Henderson  this my professional portfolio
 It uses AWS and reach js
+Technologies used